Geological deformation of Iceland: Transform fault zones

-There are two major and active transform faults zones striking west-northwest in northern and southern Iceland.
-Two large fracture zones, associated with the transform faults, namely Tjörnes and Reykjanes Fracture Zones are found striking about 75°N to 80°W.
+There are two major and active transform fault zones striking west to north-west in northern and southern Iceland.
+Two large fracture zones associated with the transform faults, namely the TFZ and SISZ, are found striking about 75°N to 80°W.

 Bookshelf faulting

 Stress is built up during the spreading movements at the plate boundary.
 The accumulated stress in transform fault zones is released during strike-slip earthquakes.
 The transform fault is induced by strike-slip motion that is transverse to the fault zone.
 The blocks between the faults are slightly rotated afterwards.
 A diagram (fig.2) is shown to illustrate this phenomenon.
-Since the rotation of the blocks is similar to a line of books leaning on a bookshelf, it is termed "bookshelf faulting".
+Since the rotation of the blocks is similar to a line of books leaning on a bookshelf, it is termed bookshelf faulting.

 Bookshelf faulting is an indicator of the young geological history of the fault zones.
-It is common in the Reykjanes Fracture Zones.
+It is common in the SISZ and Reykjanes area.